It’s no secret that skiing is an adrenaline-pumping sport, making it a favorite choice for thrill-seekers.

 A concussion is a type of traumatic brain injury caused by a sudden impact to the head or body.
 Skiers are at risk for concussions from falls or collisions.

-Wearing a properly fitted helmet may help reduce the risk of concussions.
+• Preventive Measures: Wearing a properly fitted helmet and skiing within one’s abilities to reduce the risk of future concussions.

 How to Treat Skiing Sport Injuries